Skip to main content

 • Asset Symbol and Type: symbol (USDC) and high‑level asset type (Token, NFT collection, etc.) used across Rover tables and filters.

-• Price and Total Supply: latest tracked price in USD and the current total supply of the token on chain, when available from upstream indexers or oracles.
+• Price and Total Supply: latest tracked price in USD and the current total supply of the token

 Addresses section

-Each row shows the checksummed address with a hover copy action, its workspace label (for example, “+ Custom” for user‑defined labels), and the current token balance formatted with thousands separators.
-The “Expand” control opens the full holder list with the same keyboard‑driven navigation and sort controls used elsewhere in Rover’s tables.
+The Addresses section lists wallets and contracts that currently hold the token, giving quick answers to “who owns this asset?”
+It is organized into an address table with columns for Address, Label, and Balance, plus an aggregate TOTAL row at the bottom representing the sum of balances in the current view.
+Each row shows the address with a hover copy action, its workspace label (for example, “+ Custom” for user‑defined labels), and the current token balance formatted with thousands separators.
+The “Expand” control opens the table in the full-screen view.
 Asset Token Addresses

 Address labels and customization